mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

   - Ulvaeus loves sports and hunting and is probably in the game room.
   - Neta loves to read and is usually in the library, though she's read every book in the house at this point.
   - Goren is probably wandering around looking for something to eat.
 - Goren became sick, so Lynistad put the children and the house here while she tried to find a way to make Goren better.
 She brings people here to keep him occupied.
-"Goren gets so lonely...' she sighs.
+"Goren gets so lonely..." she sighs.

 As she discusses the situation, people might pick up on cues suggesting the real rationale for bringing them here.
 When pressed, with high Insight/Persuasion checks, or as accidental asides, Anni will reveal more information: